hasin-abrar/Peafowl-repo/README.md

 Result
 ----------------------------------------------------------------------------------------------
 If the run is successful, you will see a result folder created in the same location as the input.
 If input folder was named 'example', the result folder created will be 'example_Result'.
-This result folder should contain two trees (rooted and unrooted) in Newick format.
-Output trees are constructed from k-mer length yielding the maximum entropy.
+This result folder should contain unrooted tree in Newick format.

 Example Run